• Skip to content

 Looking after yourself involves:

-• looking after your physical health by eating well and staying physically active and trying to rest when you can.
+- eating well and staying physically active and resting when you can

 Sharing support, advice and experiences with other parents can be a big help.
 You could try starting a conversation in an online forum or joining a parent support group.